iframe-resizer/docs/src/content/docs/api/child.md

     type: function()

 This function is called once _iframe-resizer_ has been initialized after receiving a call from the parent page.
-If you need to call any of the [parentIframe methods](https://github.com/davidjbradshaw/iframe-resizer/blob/master/docs/iframed_page/methods.md) during page load, then they should be called from this event handler.
+If you need to call any of the following methods during page load, then they should be called from this event handler.

 ## Methods